sshephard2/skewed-modelling/Code/simplemicro/README.md

 `dbinit host1 Simplemicro Athletics 1000 100 5`
 `dbinit host2 Simplemicro Cycling 2000 50 10`

+# Cassandra metrics

+The file `metrics-reporter-throughput.yaml` has been configured to record `org.apache.cassandra.metrics.ThreadPools.CompletedTasks.request.ReadStage` every 10s to a csv file in `/tmp/throughput_metrics/`.

+To use this metric configuration, start Cassandra from the command line as below:

+`bin/cassandra -Dcassandra.metricsReporterConfigFile=metrics-reporter-throughput.yaml`

 # Stress testing Cassandra

 Test for op/s rate that Cassandra can support using cassandra-stress.
 Installation below shows a limit of 670 op/s.